 - Silver mirroring

 All of which degrade the images over time.
 There is a 100% certainty that older images have experienced some effects.
 The good news is that it isn’t too late to digitize them and stop the deterioration.
 There is no better time than right now to gather your memories, put them in a box with instructions, and send them along to Memory Fortress to process for you.
-You’ll get them all back in a week or two … and the knowledge that your precious memories will be preserved forever, with no further damage.
+You’ll get them all back in a week or two … and the knowledge that your precious memories will be preserved forever, with no further damage from image deterioration.